 A vital role undertaken by the Ombudsman is the review of certain child deaths and family and domestic violence fatalities.
-In 2020-21, we made 14 recommendations about ways to prevent or reduce child deaths and family and domestic violence fatalities.
-Timely review processes have resulted in 68% of all reviews being completed within six months.
+In 2021-22, we made ten recommendations about ways to prevent or reduce child deaths and family and domestic violence fatalities.
+Timely review processes have resulted in 67% of all reviews being completed within six months.

 At the completion of investigations and reviews, the Ombudsman has the power to make recommendations.
-In 2020-21, for the fourteenth consecutive year, 100% of my recommendations were accepted.
+In 2021-22, for the fifteenth consecutive year, 100% of my recommendations were accepted.

 The Ombudsman serves all Western Australians living and working in our vast State.
-To enhance awareness of, and accessibility to, our services by Aboriginal Western Australians and those living or working in the regions, we visited Northam and Merredin in March 2021 and held a webinar for community service organisations across the Pilbara in May 2021, as well as a range of other engagement and collaboration initiatives.
-We also visited the Indian Ocean Territories in June 2021.
+To enhance awareness of, and accessibility to, our services by Aboriginal Western Australians and those living or working in the regions, we visited the East Kimberley in August 2021 and West Kimberley in October 2021, as well as a range of other engagement and collaboration initiatives.

-In May 2021, I commenced my four-year term as President of the International Ombudsman Institute at the Closing Ceremony of the 12th quadrennial World Conference of the Institute held (virtually) in Dublin.
-The Closing Ceremony was attended by the Honourable Gary Gray AO, Australian Ambassador to Ireland.
-The Institute represents 205 Ombudsman institutions from more than 100 countries.

-This marks the first time in the 43-year history of the Institute that an Australian has been elected President.
-It was also the first time a President was elected by a vote open to all members of the Institute.
-Historically, the President was elected by a majority vote of the World Board of the Institute.
-Among my first priorities will be strong engagement with the United Nations following the recent adoption by the UN General Assembly of the resolution, The role of Ombudsman and mediator institutions in the promotion and protection of human rights, good governance and the rule of law.
+In May 2021, I commenced my four-year term as President of the International Ombudsman Institute (the IOI) at the Closing Ceremony of the 12th quadrennial World Conference of the IOI held (virtually) in Dublin.
+The IOI represents 205 Ombudsman institutions from more than 100 countries.
+This marks the first time in the 43-year history of the IOI that an Australian has been elected President.
+It was also the first time a President was elected by a vote open to all members of the IOI.
+Historically, the President was elected by a majority vote of the World Board of the IOI.